Letter to the Editor: The NJ Climate Superfund Act Is a Misguided, Costly Overreach | Parsippany Focus

 The Act assumes extreme weather events are increasing due to CO2 emissions from fossil fuels.
 Yet, the United Nations Intergovernmental Panel on Climate Change (IPCC) explicitly states it has low confidence in detecting long-term trends in such events.
 Studies by NOAA also confirm no significant increase in the frequency or intensity of hurricanes, tornadoes, or other weather phenomena.

-Without evidence that fossil fuels drive extreme weather, how can the Act credibly assign blame?
+How can the Act credibly assign blame without evidence that fossil fuels drive extreme weather?
 This lack of causation undermines its entire premise.

 Lack of Proven Harm

-Proponents fail to demonstrate specific harm in New Jersey, warranting such drastic action.
+Proponents fail to demonstrate specific harm in New Jersey that warrants such drastic action.
 The supposed “negative impacts” attributed to climate change are indistinguishable from natural weather variability.
 Blaming fossil fuel companies while ignoring natural factors oversimplifies the science and creates a framework ripe for inefficiency and litigation.

 Crushing Economic Burdens

 New Jersey already taxes gasoline, natural gas, and heating oil.
 This Act would impose compensatory payments that fossil fuel companies will pass on to consumers.
 Higher prices for fuel, utilities, and goods will disproportionately impact low-income households, further burdening an economy already struggling with high energy costs.
-Businesses and residents may flee to states with less restrictive policies and further erode New Jersey’s tax base and competitiveness.
+Businesses and residents may flee to states with less restrictive policies, eroding New Jersey’s tax base and competitiveness.

 Misguided Assumptions About CO2